 - decreased sex drive

-Doctors can determine whether or not you have male hypogonadism through physical exams and blood tests.
-If you have low testosterone levels, your doctors may perform additional tests to determine the cause.
+Doctors can determine if you have male hypogonadism through physical exams and blood tests.
+If low testosterone levels are detected, your doctors may perform additional tests to determine the cause.

-Treatment typically includes testosterone replacement therapy (TRT) in the form of injections, patches, and gels.
-Most men with hypogonadism experience increased energy, sex drive, and well-being when taking TRT.
+Treatment typically includes testosterone replacement therapy (TRT) in the form of:

-Many men experience changes as they age that are similar to the symptoms of hypogonadism, but may not be related to any disease or injury.
-Some of these symptoms are considered a normal part of aging, such as:
+Many men experience changes as they age that are similar to the symptoms of hypogonadism.
+But their symptoms may not be related to any disease or injury.
+Some are considered a normal part of aging, such as:

 - changes in sleep patterns and sexual function